gulpsome/beverage/README.md

 - `buildWatch: []` similar to `testWatch` - will build on change
 - `sourcegate: []` creates tasks that write configuration files, documented next
 - `sourcegateModule: 'a-node_modules-module-name'` optional like everything else
+- `sourcegateWatch: true` will create a `sg:watch` task
+- `sourcegateMany: false` unsure if this should be implemented at all, creates a task for each individual sourcegate thing

 The `sourcegate` is useful for writing configuration files from a template to the project's root with possible overrides.
 This is done with the [sourcegate module](https://github.com/orlin/sourcegate) and some example files would be: `.jshintrc`, `.jscsrc`, `.eslintrc`, etc.  If there is a package in node_modules that contains some / many / most / all your baseline defaults for coding style preferences / standards, `sourcegateModule` will tell beverage about it so the config is DRYer.
 Or each template can set its own individual module / path.
 It could be a published module, or a git repo in `devDependencies`.
 Beverage offers convenient setup for the following tools: